Three questions are on the minds of many association professionals right now:

 Avoid customizing your AMS to handle a different membership model or payment plan.
 Customization takes you off the upgrade path and makes it more difficult to integrate your AMS with other systems.

 Select an AMS that allows you to set up (configure) unlimited user and member roles in combination with the membership model you choose.
-This functionality allows you to get the data you need to spot patterns and trends at different membership levels.
+This functionality allows you to get the data you need to spot patterns and trends at different membership tiers.
 As your members and industry change, your association will have the flexibility to make changes to your membership offerings.